csstransky/CS4550-Web-Development/HW01/README.md

 Note: *hw01.csstransky.duckdns.org* was used as a temporary domain name so I could complete this homework before the due date; it is included in this repo as well.
-The domain name is still hosted on my private server as well.
+The domain name is also still hosted on my private server that will direct you to the true domain name so there is no confusion during grading.